-You may want to opt for long sleeves, pants, and a light to heavy jacket for evenings, but otherwise usual resort casual wear is appropriate, which includes shorts if you tolerate cool to cold temperatures well.
-Don't forget those comfortable shoes for those miles you'll be walking if visiting the theme parks.
+You may want to opt for long sleeves, pants, and a light to heavy jacket for evenings, but otherwise usual resort casual wear is appropriate, which includes shorts if you tolerate cooler temperatures well.
+Don't forget those comfortable shoes for the miles you'll be walking if visiting the theme parks.

 December Events in Florida

-December in Florida is full of fun family-friendly actives and lots of holiday cheer.
-If you're planning staying in the Orlando area, you will find that all the theme parks have special holiday parties and activities available.
+December in Florida is full of fun family-friendly activities and lots of holiday cheer.
+If you're planning to stay in the Orlando area, you will find that all the theme parks have special holiday parties and activities available.
 Each part of Florida has its own holiday flavor, too.

 - Christmas at Disney World Resorts: Christmas at Disney World Resorts is one of the most magical ways to spend your Florida holiday vacations.
 Walt Disney World Resort is aglow in decorations, millions of lights, parades, celebrity appearances, and more.
 The holidays are a joyous time at Walt Disney World Resort near Orlando.
 For more details and photos, visit our guide.

 - Gaylord Palms Resort's ICE!: Gaylord Palms Resort is slightly south of Orlando in Kissimmee and runs annually from mid-November through early January, turning into a winter wonderland for "ICE! featuring Christmas Around the World."
 This popular family experience gives guests a chance to visit a whimsical interactive environment with larger-than-life, three-dimensional ice monuments and sculptures.
 The enormous structure used to house ICE!—dubbed "The Florida Fridge"—is cooled to a chilly 9 degrees making it necessary for the resort to provide over-sized winter coats for visitors to wear.